-Throughout history, writers have found many ways to get their words down for posterity: typewriters, pen and paper, styluses on clay tablets… Computers now give us the ability to easily edit and rearrange content, opening up whole new workflows.
-Modern pro writing apps aim to make the writing experience as friction-free as possible, and offer useful tools when needed.
+Throughout history, writers have found many ways to get their words down for posterity: typewriters, pen and paper, and styluses on clay tablets.
+Computers now give us the ability to easily edit and rearrange content, opening up whole new workflows.
+Modern pro writing apps aim to make the writing experience as friction-free as possible and offer useful tools when needed.

 Two powerful and popular apps for writers are the smoothly modern Ulysses, and the feature-rich Scrivener.
 They are favored by writers around the world, and their praise is sung in many a writing app roundup.
 I recommend them.
 They’re not cheap, but if you make your money writing, they are an investment that’s easy to swallow.

 They’re not the only options, and we’ll cover a number of other full-featured writing apps.
 But not everyone needs loads of features.
 You may want to consider a more minimalist writing app that’s designed to just keep you in the zone once the words start to flow.
 Many of these were originally developed for the iPad, and have now found their way to the Mac.

 Alternatively, you can do what many writers have been doing for decades.
 Save your money, and just use the word processor or text editor that’s already installed on your computer.
 Microsoft Word has been used to write many books, and one popular author uses the ancient DOS-based Wordstar.

 If money is an issue, we’ll also let you know about a number of free Mac writing apps and web services that are available.

 - Why Trust Me for This Guide

 - What You Need to Know about Writing Apps

 - Best Writing Apps for Mac: Our Top Picks